 A Program for Persons with Disabilities in Asia and the Pacific

 This program is designed for young persons with disabilities living in Asia and the Pacific who have the willingness and the potential to become leaders in their communities and to work for persons with disabilities.
 The program offers such young individuals with disabilities an opportunity to learn about welfare policies and services for persons with disabilities in Japan and thereby to obtain knowledge and skills that will support their future activities.
 It was first initiated in 1999 by the Duskin AINOWA Foundation as a project commemorating the Asian and Pacific Decade of Disabled Persons (1993-2002).
-Over the past eighteen years, the program has invited 127 people from all over Asia and the Pacific to Japan.
+Over the past twenty-four years, 144 people from all over Asia and the Pacific completed the program.

 The Duskin AINOWA Foundation

 The Duskin Group of Companies